samthebest/dump/sams-scala-tutorial/fp-4-newcomers.md

  - Why is it appropriate in terms of Big Data?
  - Why is it appropriate for server-side web development?

-The hope is to mix between bullet points and code snippets that you could copy and paste into a shell then experiement further.
 This talk will **not** cover stuff like Monoids, Monads, Functors, Categories, etc.

 .